John Gorton: Government minister

-Navy
+Navy portfolio

 Gorton was elevated to the ministry after the 1958 election, as Minister for the Navy.
 This was a junior position subordinate to the Minister for Defence, Athol Townley.
 Although his promotion was unexpected, he would serve as Minister for the Navy for more than five years, the longest-serving navy minister in Australia's history.
 Gorton regularly attended meetings of the Naval Board, unlike previous ministers, and championed its recommendations at cabinet meetings.
 He was able to secure most elements of the board's desired modernisation program, despite Townley showing more interest in the air force.
 During Gorton's tenure, the navy acquired four Australian-built frigates and six British-built minesweepers, as well as placing orders for three Charles F. Adams-class destroyers and four Oberon-class submarines.
 He postponed the phasing out of the Fleet Air Arm, due to occur in 1963, and secured the purchase of 27 Westland Wessex helicopters.

 Gorton was a supporter and admirer of Robert Menzies, who was sympathetic to his ambitions for higher office and assigned him additional responsibilities.
 In 1959, he was tasked with securing the passage of the Matrimonial Causes Bill, which introduced uniform divorce laws; he described it as "a systematic attempt to make a new approach to the problem of divorce".
 The bill was opposed by religious conservatives (mostly Catholics) on both sides of politics, but it eventually passed the Senate with only a single amendment.
 Gorton was appointed assistant minister to the Minister for External Affairs in February 1960, working under Menzies and later under Garfield Barwick and Paul Hasluck.
 In February 1962, he was also made minister-in-charge of the CSIRO.
 During question time in the Senate, he represented ministers from the House of Representatives, allowing him to gain experience in portfolios beyond his own.